 Incidental contact refers to tasks where there is no intended direct contact with the hazardous material.
 Exposure will only occur through a splash or spill.
 Most types of disposable gloves can provide adequate protection provided that, when used to protect against chemical hazards, they are changed immediately after a splash or spill occurs.

-Intentional contact refers to tasks where contact with the hazardous material is inevitable e.g., immersing hands in liquids, direct handling of a substance rather than its container or handling of materials coated or saturated with the hazardous substance(s) e.g. a cleaning rag.
+Intentional contact refers to tasks where contact with the hazardous material is inevitable e.g., immersing hands in liquids, direct handling of a substance rather than its container, or handling of materials coated or saturated with the hazardous substance(s) e.g. a cleaning rag.
 There is therefore relatively lengthy contact with significant amounts of the hazardous substance.

 When selecting a glove for protection against intentional contact with chemicals, it is necessary to select a glove made from a material that offers good resistance to attack or permeation from the specific chemicals in use.
 This will often require a reusable glove.
-Check the glove manufacturer’s website for the permeability ratings or chemical resistance ratings to choose the right glove for the chemical exposure.
+Check the glove manufacturer’s website for the permeability ratings or chemical resistance ratings to choose the right glove for chemical exposure.

 Gloving Materials

-There are a number of gloving materials available and each glove type has its own advantages and disadvantages.
+There are a number of gloving materials available and each glove type has its advantages and disadvantages.
 Use the links below for the glove manufacturers to determine the appropriate glove for your application.

 There are four factors to consider when deciding which glove is suitable for your work: